Footbodds Logo

 Comprehensive statistical analysis of Liverpool's season performance, including team metrics, player statistics, form analysis, home/away performance, and detailed insights.

-The team's record of 12 wins from 35 matches represents a strong 46.2% win rate, showing consistent competitive performance.
-With 41 goals scored and 35 goals conceded, the team achieved a +6 goal difference, highlighting their attacking prowess and defensive solidity.
-The team averaged 1.17 goals per game, demonstrating modest attacking output.
+The team's record of 17 wins from 46 matches represents a 44.7% win rate, showing mixed results throughout the campaign.
+With 63 goals scored and 53 goals conceded, the team achieved a +10 goal difference, highlighting their attacking prowess and defensive solidity.
+The team averaged 1.37 goals per game, demonstrating modest attacking output.

-Goal distribution analysis shows that matches with 2-3 goals represent the most common outcome, accounting for 42.9% of all matches.
-The highest-scoring match was Liverpool vs AFC Bournemouth, ending 4-2 with 6 total goals.
+Goal distribution analysis shows that matches with 2-3 goals represent the most common outcome, accounting for 43.5% of all matches.
+The highest-scoring match was Liverpool vs West Ham United, ending 5-2 with 7 total goals.
 The biggest victory margin came when Liverpool defeated Qarabağ 6-0 with a 6-goal margin.
 These statistics highlight the competitive nature and entertainment value of Liverpool's season.

 This comprehensive analysis covers Liverpool's performance in the 2025/2026 season in England, providing detailed statistics and insights into the team's performance, player contributions, and competitive standing.